Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

 The idea behind this project stems from the growing sophistication of phishing attacks and malicious websites, aswell as from our usually bad human performance when faced with _social engineering_.
 Also, traditional blacklist approaches often fail to detect new or modified malicious URLs, creating a need for more dynamic, intelligent detection methods.
 If not, it's going to be an endless game of cat and mouse.

-As far as results, the model has demonstrated acceptable performance metrics on the test set, indicates strong real-world applicability.
+As far as results, the model has demonstrated acceptable performance metrics on the test set, indicating strong real-world applicability.
 Indeed, this `neural network` could serve as a valuable component in a company's security infrastructure, particularly for real-time threat detection and prevention.
 After all, in cybersecurity:

 "Prevention is better than cure."